Conscious Spending Plan: How to Budget by Looking Into the Future

 Now that you have a good idea of everywhere your money should be going, it’s time to bring automation into the mix.

 First off, decide what percentage of your take-home income you want to put into each category.
-As we mentioned earlier, a good rule of thumb is 50% for needs (e.g. rent, groceries), 20% for savings (e.g. 401k, savings goals), and 30% for wants (the stuff you feel guilty about spending money on).
+As I mentioned earlier, a good rule of thumb is 50% for needs (e.g. rent, groceries), 20% for savings (e.g. 401k, savings goals), and 30% for wants (the stuff you feel guilty about spending money on).
 Remember, budgeting is an organic process.
 It’s not the end of the world if you have to tweak the percentages a little bit.
 Don’t feel guilty about it, it’s all part of the process.
 The most important thing is that it works for you.

 The next step is to split your money up into each category when your paycheck comes in.
 A simple way to do this is to set up regular transfers from your checking account to your savings accounts.
 That way, you don’t even have to think about it.